Indiana station (Los Angeles Metro)

-Indiana station is an at-grade light rail station on the L Line of the Los Angeles Metro Rail system.
+Indiana station is an at-grade light rail station on the E Line of the Los Angeles Metro Rail system.
 It is located alongside South Indiana Street (the station's namesake) as the line transitions between 1st Street and 3rd Street on the eastern edge of the Boyle Heights neighborhood of Los Angeles.
 This station opened in 2009 as part of the Gold Line Eastside Extension.
-This station and all the other Eastside Extension stations will be part of the E Line upon completion of the Regional Connector project in 2023.

 Service

 Station layout

 Indiana station utilizes a simple island platform setup with two tracks in an exclusive right-of-way, located east of South Indiana Street.
 There are two ramps for platform access, one at the intersection with Gleason Avenue, which connections to the station's park and ride lot, and the other at the intersection with East 3rd Street.